AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/60-Best practices/20-Common error scenarios and fixes.md

 }
 ```

-To fix this error, check the ```message``` field for the "missing" object in question (in this case a library), and verify its ID is correct.
+To fix this error, check the ```message``` field for the "missing" object in question (in this case a library), and verify its ID is provided and correct.

 ### Resource not found